 If you’ve been putting off getting started, don’t wait any longer and don’t be scared.
 YOU CAN DO IT.

-1. You don’t need any special clothing or gear.
+Good news, you don’t need any special clothing or gear to start CrossFit.

-Regular workout clothes and some athletic shoes are all you need to get started.
+Regular workout clothes and some athletic shoes will do the trick.
 Essentially anything you’re comfortable moving in.
 I typically wear workout shorts or tights and a tighter-fitting tank top or t-shirt.
 Most days, I don’t use any extra gear except maybe my lifting shoes.

 I like my workout clothes to be tight enough that they stay in place while I’m training but not so tight that I don’t feel comfortable.
 When you arrive to your first class you might see women wearing minimal clothing, guys with their shirts off and a myriad of knee socks, wrist wraps and weight belts.
 Don’t worry about that.
 Wear whatever you feel like.
 Anything works.